Privacy Policy

 TaskLaunch currently includes a public website, authenticated task and dashboard features, settings and account controls, social and sharing features, push notifications, feedback submission tools, Stripe billing flows, and a launch-updates signup form.
 Different features handle different categories of data.

 When you sign in, TaskLaunch uses Firebase services to support account access and cloud-backed app features.
 Current code paths show Firebase Authentication for sign-in and Cloud Firestore for many account, task, feedback, subscription, social, and notification-related records.
+Current web implementation also initializes Firebase App Check with reCAPTCHA Enterprise for security and abuse prevention support.

 These services help operate TaskLaunch features.
 This page only describes their use as they appear in the current product code and does not replace the separate terms or privacy policies of those providers.
+Third-party services used for authentication, security, billing, or issue tracking may also use cookies or similar technologies under their own implementations.

 If you enable web or mobile push notifications, TaskLaunch can store per-device records under your account, including token values, device IDs, provider information, native-or-web indicators, app-active state, and timestamps used for delivery logic.